 Below, we have added a query to filter on a field on the user profile.

-We can also apply a filter that pertain specifically to the event that is triggering the workflow.
+We can also apply a filter that pertains specifically to the event that is triggering the workflow.
 In this case, we will need to flip the toggle.
 The filter below will only be applicable to a workflow that is triggered by a "completedTasteQuiz" event that has the data field "results".

 Dynamic Fields Matching Across Custom Events